what causes swim bladder disease in angelfish?

 Is Swim Bladder Disease Contagious?

 Thankfully, those with community tanks need not worry about a contagious outbreak.
-Swim bladder disease is not contagious to other fish.
+Swim bladder disease isn’t infectious to other fish.

-With that said, depending on what has caused one fish to develop this disease, others may soon follow.
+That said, depending on what caused one fish to develop this disease, others may soon follow.
 That’s why diagnosing and resolving the problem is critical.
-As an example, poor water quality or a chemical imbalance will lead to multiple problems with your fish.
+For example, poor water quality or a chemical imbalance will lead to multiple issues with the fish.

 Do Fish Suffer With Swim Bladder Disease?